vuestorefront/vue-storefront/CONTRIBUTING.md

  * bugfix/task-title
  * feature/task-name
 3. Reference any relevant issues or supporting documentation in your PR (ex.
 “Issue: 39.
 Issue title.”).
-5.Test your changes!
+4. Test your changes!
 Run your changes against any existing tests and create new ones when needed.
 Make sure your changes don’t break the existing project.
+5. Make sure that your pull request also meets the case-specific requirements listed below.

-If you have found a potential security vulnerability, please DO NOT report it on the public issue tracker.
+6. If you have found a potential security vulnerability, please DO NOT report it on the public issue tracker.
 Instead, send it to us at contributors@vuestorefront.io.
 We will work with you to verify and fix it as soon as possible.

 ### Visual changes/new features